 How has technology changed the sex lives of people with disabilities?
 We asked Bethany Stevens, a wheelchair-using queer sociologist and doctoral student at Georgia State University.

-“RealTouching From a Distance” by David Parisi
+“RealTouching From a Distance” by David Parisi (full piece)

 Ten years ago, a company set out to revolutionize the way men experience pornography.
 By adding touch to images and sounds, the machine they invented didn’t just change male sexual pleasure—it also transformed the labor involved in the production of male orgasms.